turnerrainer/articles/Medium/Buerokratt-Network.md

-# Why we are building Bürokratt Network
-# Bürokratt Network to reduce creating duplicate gov e-services
+# Bürokratt Network to apply once-only principle on gov e-services

 ## Where we are now